• ...

 Important

-Only one application can hold a GPIO (e.g. gpiod_line_request_output
+Only one application can hold a GPIO (e.g. gpiod_line_request_output) at a time.

 Appropriate error handling should be implemented into each application’s workflow.